 Level Four BTEC Higher National Certificate (HNC) in Construction and the Built Environment

-This course is very highly regarded and prized in the construction industry and is suitable for people with a varied achievement profile such as those with significant work experience and those with level three qualifications related to the work sector.
+This course is suitable for people with a varied achievement profile such as those with significant work experience and those with level three qualifications related to the work sector.
 It will give you the skills needed for technical and managerial posts throughout the built environment and construction sector, while providing you the opportunity to progress to your degree in the subject.

 What will I study?